gyorgy-gulyas/UniContract/README.md

 ## Related Projects

-UniContract is part of the **Microverse** project, a broader initiative to create consistent, language-agnostic patterns for microservices.
+UniContract is part of the **Microniq** project, a broader initiative to create consistent, language-agnostic patterns for microservices.
 One key implementation of UniContract can be found in the **PolyPersist** project, which leverages this tool to provide a unified interface for database operations.
 Check out the PolyPersist project here:

 [PolyPersist on GitHub](https://github.com/gyorgy-gulyas/PolyPersist)